 SECO has established a set of guidelines for evaluating critical government facilities for CHP purposes.

-The Houston Advanced Research Center (HARC) is part of a team that supports the U.S. Department of Energy's Southwest Combined Heat and Power Technical Assistance Partnership (CHP TAP).
-This initiative promotes, assists and seeks to transform the market for combined heat and power in the nation's southwest region.
+The Houston Advanced Research Center (HARC) is part of a team that supports the U.S. Department of Energy's Southcentral Combined Heat and Power Technical Assistance Partnership (CHP TAP).
+This initiative promotes, assists and seeks to transform the market for combined heat and power in the nation's southcentral region.
 The center provides resources and expertise to help industrial, commercial, federal, institutional and other large energy users consider and evaluate CHP for their facilities.
 The center also assists them throughout the project development process, from initial CHP screening to installation.
 Center staff also work with engineers, architects, city planners, project developers, state agencies and policymakers to increase understanding and awareness of CHP including its technology, benefits, applications, regulatory requirements and other project-specific information.

 For more information about this program, visit HARC's website.